vsch/idea-multimarkdown/README.md

 Release Road Map
 ----------------

+### Version 2.3.2

+Bug and compatibility fixes you can find in [Version Notes].

+* Fix bugs in HTML to Markdown converter

+* Fix bugs in Markdown formatting

+* Fix bugs in Copy Markdown as HTML mime content

 ### Version 2.3.1

-In addition to bug and 2017 EAP compatibility fixes which you can find in [Version Notes], this release adds HTML to Markdown conversion capability allowing you to Copy HTML from the browser and get Markdown when you paste it in your Markdown document.
+This release adds HTML to Markdown conversion capability allowing you to Copy HTML from the browser and get Markdown when you paste it in your Markdown document.

 * Conversion between HTML and Markdown
   * Automatic mime `text/html` conversion to markdown on paste in Markdown documents.